riceissa/issarice.com/wiki/my-impressions-of-software-documentation.md

 A lot of the other documentation on this page is about specific tools, but Python documentation is about a language and its APIs.
 I wonder if that makes it easier to produce.

+# MySQL

+I like the MySQL official documentation, although most of the time I supplement it with answers on Stack Overflow and other sources, so in that sense I don't have "high expectations" from the official documentation.

 # Various repos on GitHub

 I find popular GitHub repositories to have pretty good documentation, especially for quickly getting started.
 The readme files being on the repo's front page probably helps with making a "good first impression".